-This small brown owl found in New Zealand and Tasmania is named for its distinctive “more-pork” call which is thought to be a good sign in Maori culture.
+This is a small brown owl found in New Zealand and Tasmania.
+The bird calls out in a distinctive “more-pork” sound that the Maori culture considers a good sign.
 Despite its name, it feeds on large invertebrates and small birds, rats, and mice.

 Rather than a fruit, this is a large, hummingbird with an iridescent dark green-turquoise plumage.
 It’s endemic to the main island of Puerto Rico, where they usually feed on the nectar of Heliconia flowers.

 This tiny, active, warbler-like bird loves sugar and nectar, so it’s nicknamed “Sugar Bird”.
 It has yellow underparts, which is probably why you call it ‘banana’.